FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and Council Council - 18th February 2022.md

 directed that a vote be taken on the proposal from Cllr Hartigan that the amendment not be

-made and the result of the voting was as follows:--- **In Favour**
+made and the result of the voting was as follows:
+---
+**In Favour**

 Councillors Benson, Costelloe, Hartigan, Kiely, Murphy, Novak, O’Donovan, O’Sullivan, Secas,